Email subscription form header

 • My SOCAL LIFE

-Keep Your Food Fresh Longer – 13 Kitchen Hacks to Save Money
+Keep Your Food Fresher and Longer – 13 Kitchen Hacks to Save Money

 The links in the post below may be affiliate links.
 Read the full disclosure.

-Keep Your Food Fresh Longer – 13 Kitchen Hacks to Save Money
+Keep Your Food Fresher and Longer – 13 Kitchen Hacks to Save Money

-Learn how to keep food fresh and make it last longer with these essential tips.
+These essential tips teach how to keep food fresh and make it last longer.
 If you are like me, you hate to throw away food that has gone bad.
-We found 13 kitchen hacks to save money and avoid grocery waste.
-Take a look and let us know if you have any tips to keep your food fresh longer.
+By incorporating these simple tips, you will extend the life of your expensive groceries, save money, and reduce waste.

 Does this cycle sound familiar?

 Buy what you think your family will eat that week.
-Plans change.
-Meals aren’t prepared as planned.
-Food ends up thrown away because it spoiled and went bad before you had a chance to eat it.
+Plans change, meals aren’t prepared as planned, and food is thrown away because it spoiled and went bad before you could eat it.

 • About 40 percent of all food in the U.S. goes to waste.